Yamavu/PicoMite_User_Manual/src/command/math.md

 # MATH

 The math command performs many simple mathematical calculations that can be programmed in BASIC but there are speed advantages to coding looping structures in the firmware and there is the advantage that once debugged they are there for everyone without re-inventing the wheel.

-Note: 2 dimensional maths matrices are always specified `DIM matrix(n_columns, n_rows)` and of course the dimensions respect `OPTION BASE`.
+2-dimensional maths matrices are always specified `DIM matrix(n_columns, n_rows)` ( the dimensions respect [OPTION BASE](../option/base.md) ).

 Quaternions are stored as a 5 element array w, x, y, z, magnitude.

 ### MATH RANDOMIZE [n]